ADVRHumanoids/nicla_vision_ros2/README.md

 $ source <your_workpace>/devel/setup.bash
 ```

+## Arduino Nicla Vision setup
+After having completed the setup steps in the [Nicla Vision Drivers repository](https://github.com/ADVRHumanoids/nicla_vision_drivers.git), just turn on your Arduino Nicla Vision.
+When you power on your Arduino Nicla Vision, it will automatically connect to the network and it will start streaming to your ROS-running machine.

+## Optional Audio Recognition with VOSK
+It is possible to run a speech recognition feature directly on this module, that will then publish the recognized words on the `/nicla/audio_recognized` topic.
+At the moment, [VOSK](https://alphacephei.com/vosk/) is utilized.
+Only Arduino version is supported.
+#### VOSK setup
+1. ```pip install vosk```
+2. Download a VOSK model https://alphacephei.com/vosk/models
+3. Check the `recognition` arguments in the ```nicla_receiver.launch``` file

 ### Note
 We rely on the [audio_common_msgs](https://github.com/ros-drivers/audio_common/tree/master/audio_common_msgs) for the microphone data.
 Nevertheless, such package is not available as binary for ros2 yet.
 Hence, for now, we have copy-pasted the messages in this repo itself.

-**Additional Note:** binary package will be released soon for ROS2!

 # Usage
-Follow the below two steps for enjoying your Arduino Nicla Vision board with ROS2!
+Follow the below steps for enjoying your Arduino Nicla Vision board with ROS2!

-### 1. Run the ROS2 package
+## Run the ROS2 package
 -  Launch the package:
     ```bash
     $ ros2 launch nicla_vision_ros2 nicla_receiver.launch receiver_ip:="x.x.x.x" connection_type:="tcp/udp" <optional arguments>